 Please read our privacy notice to see how the GOV.UK blogging platform handles your information.

 We moderate all the comments on this site before they are published.
-Usually this takes 24 hours during the week, but we can't always guarantee this.

 We want readers to learn something when they read posts, and to be able to take part in a constructive debate about the subject matter.